 FTR target allocations are based on hourly prices in the Day-Ahead Energy Market for the respective FTR paths and are defined to be the revenue required to compensate FTR holders for congestion on those specific paths.
 FTR credits are paid to FTR holders and, depending on market conditions, can be less than the target allocations.
-Table 13-33 lists the FTR revenues, target allocations, credits, payout ratios, congestion credit deficiencies and excess congestion charges by month.
+Table 13-19 lists the FTR revenues, target allocations, credits, payout ratios, congestion credit deficiencies and excess congestion charges by month.
 At the end of the 12-month planning period, excess congestion charges are used to offset any monthly congestion credit deficiencies.

-The total row in Table 13-33 is not the sum of each of the monthly rows because the monthly rows may include excess revenues carried forward from prior months and excess revenues distributed back from later months.
-March 2015, had a revenue shortfall of \$38.7 million, but was fully funded using excess revenue from previous months.
+The total row in Table 13-19 is not the sum of each of the monthly rows because the monthly rows may include excess revenues carried forward from prior months and excess revenues distributed back from later months.
+November and December 2015 and March 2016, had a revenue shortfall totaling \$8.3 million, but were fully funded using excess revenue from previous months.